NVIDIA/workbench-example-agentic-rag/README.md

 ## Easy Mode Details
+Follow these steps if you want to get up and running but don't care about modifying the application or adding your own endpoints.

-### First: clone this project, start the chat, create the context, and ask your questions
+### First: Clone this project > Start the chat >  Create the context >  Ask your questions

 | Step | Screenshot | What can go wrong |
 |------|------------|-------------------|